-LG G6 To Come With TV (Yes, A TV) And Google Home As Freebies For US Customers
+LG G6 To Come With TV: Yes, A TV And Google Home As Freebies For US Customers

 — LG USA Mobile (@LGUSAMobile) March 16, 2017

 AT&T offers the LG G6 just $24 per month, though the cellular provider would require a 30-month contract with potential buyers of the device under the firm’s Next plan.
 The LG G6 is also available for $30 on a 24-month contract under AT&T’s Next Every Year plan.
-Both of AT&T’s LG G6 plan brings the device’s price to $720.
+Both of AT&T’s LG G6 plans bring the device’s price to $720.

 T-Mobile is also offering the LG G6 to its customers for $26 down and $26 a month under a 24-month contract.
 This brings the device’s cost to a rather reasonable $650.
 Sprint, on the other hand, is also offering the LG G6 for $29.50 per month under a 24-month contract, bringing the device’s total cost to $708.